 Isle of Wight Studio Glass

-Isle of Wight Studio Glass was founded in 1973 in a beautiful site at St. Lawrence, Isle of Wight by iconic designer and glassmaker, Michael Harris.
-During 2013 it relocated to a new studio at Arreton Barns where it will continue production of one of the world’s great studio glass products.
+Isle of Wight Studio Glass was founded in 1973 in St. Lawrence, on the southern side of the Isle of Wight by iconic designer and glassmaker, Michael Harris.
+During 2013 it relocated to a new studio at Arreton Barns where it continued production of one of the world’s great studio glass products.

-The studio is open daily and has an excellent viewing area where you can watch this very special glass being created by Timothy Harris and his assistants.
+The studio is open daily and has an excellent viewing area where you can watch the team at work.
 The retail display area will give you the opportunity to indulge in something of lasting beauty – a treasure of British craftsmanship.